General of the Air Force: History

 The Air Force currently declares that General of the Air Force is an active rank and it could again be bestowed at the discretion of the United States Congress.
-However, the President, with consent from the Senate, may award a fifth star at any time he sees fit.
+However, the President, with consent from the Senate, may award a fifth star at any time they see fit.

-In the 1990s, there were proposals in Department of Defense academic circles to bestow a five-star rank on the office of the Chairman of the Joint Chiefs of Staff.

-In 2007 there was a proposal that the military leader in the Global War on Terrorism be promoted to a five-star rank.

-Ranks senior to General of the Air Force
+Rank senior to General of the Air Force

 The only United States Armed Forces rank senior to General of the Air Force is General of the Armies.
 The rank of General of the Armies has only been granted to Generals John J. Pershing, Ulysses S. Grant and George Washington.
-No Air Force officer has ever been promoted to a rank senior to General of the Air Force.